Boris Johnson dodged Rishi Sunak's Big Brexit Deal speech and everyone took notice - ExBulletin

 But his decision not to even show up in the Commons to hear Sunaks’ statement did not go unnoticed, with many political journalists highlighting his absence on Twitter.

-At a press conference earlier today alongside European Commission President Ursula von der Leyen, Sunak hailed his new deal as a breakthrough.
+At a press conference earlier today alongside European Commission President Ursula von der Leyen, Sunak praised his new contract as a decisive breakthrough.

 He said: [It] ensures smooth trade throughout the UK, protects Northern Ireland’s place in our union and safeguards the sovereignty of the people of Northern Ireland.